 Flow diagram: Concrete Pictorial Abstract (CPA) Teaching Approach

-CPA approach is a crucial strategy to teach maths for mastery in Singapore.
+CPA approach is a important strategy to teach maths for mastery in Singapore.
 Through our work with schools, we have seen first hand how physical experiences can shape thinking.
 Many of the concepts children encounter within the curriculum are too abstract to fully understand during their early exposure.
 Learners need to be able to explore the problem using multi sensory approaches.

 A sequential process infographic showing the Concrete-Pictorial-Abstract (CPA) math learning model, including readiness and mastery checks between each stage.